 Acquisition in 2006

-Audium specializes in the development of advanced call center applications, particularly through its VoiceXML speech self-service application platform.
+Audium specializes in developing advanced service creation environments for next-generation call center applications, particularly focusing on VoiceXML speech self-service solutions.
 The company provides a comprehensive software suite that enables users to create, prototype, test, deploy, manage, scale, and enhance interactive voice response (IVR) applications.
-This platform is designed to accommodate both small and large development teams, integrating seamlessly with existing web and application server infrastructures.
-Audium was acquired by Cisco in 2006, further solidifying its position in the market for innovative communication solutions.
+Its platform is designed to accommodate both small and large development teams while integrating seamlessly with existing web and application server infrastructures.
+Audium was acquired by Cisco in 2006, further solidifying its position in the telecommunications industry.

 Comviva